jonelo/jacksum-for-macos/README.md

 ## Abstract

-Allows macOS users to calculate hash values of their files and folders in Finder, just by selecting the algorithm of choice from the script menu.
+Allows macOS users to calculate hash values of their files and folders in Finder just by selecting a menu item from the script menu.

-The Finder integration is powered both **[Jacksum](https://github.com/jonelo/jacksum)** (the engine) and **[HashGarten](https://github.com/jonelo/HashGarten)** (the GUI).
+The Finder integration is powered by both **[Jacksum](https://github.com/jonelo/jacksum)** (the engine) and **[HashGarten](https://github.com/jonelo/HashGarten)** (the GUI).